-Qualified longevity annuity contracts (QLACs) are popular retirement vehicles for those who want to create a deferred income stream later in life using pre-tax dollars.
+Qualified longevity annuity contracts (QLACs) are popular retirement vehicles for those who want to create a deferred income stream later in life using pre-tax, qualified dollars.

 Longevity contracts were approved by the IRS in June of 2014 and offer very attractive tax reduction strategies.

-Many institutions offer these plans, but insurance companies are uniquely suited to offer them as they have always specialized in deferred income planning.
+Many institutions offer these plans, but products like annuities from insurance companies are uniquely suited as they guarantee deferred future income payments.

 With fewer employers offering pensions, the need for guaranteed retirement income using safe and insured investments has grown.
-A QLAC can be the answer for individuals and groups who wish to earmark qualified funds to create a future income stream.
+A QLAC can be the answer for individuals and groups who wish to earmark qualified funds to create future income streams.

-Many investors like QLACs as they simply lower taxable income from RMDs at age 70 1/2 or 72 – depending on which applies.
+Many investors like QLACs as they lower taxable income from RMDs at age 70 1/2 or 73 – depending on which applies to you.
 Your invested funds will postpone RMD withdrawals for years and allow for additional compounding tax-deferred growth.
 Distributions are then withdrawn later when needed or when taxable income is less.

-QLACs are popular because there are very few moving parts.
-Only fixed annuities can be used – no variable or indexing products are allowed.
+QLACs are popular as they have few moving parts.
+Only fixed annuities are used – no variable or indexing products are allowed.
 There are no ongoing fees for fixed annuity accounts and agent commissions don’t reduce your principal.
 (Typically agent commissions are much lower on fixed annuities when compared to variable and indexed products.)

 A QLAC is a type of deferred income annuity, but not all deferred income annuities are QLACs.
 Many deferred annuities will not meet the specifications required by the IRS to be a Qualified Longevity Annuity Contract.
 The IRS says these parameters must be met for a policy to qualify:

-It’s important to know several carriers allow for inflation protection while also meeting the standards above.
+It’s important to know several insurance companies allow you to build in inflation protection to your annuity account.
 Yearly (or monthly) payments will increase by a predetermined value each year (usually 3-5%) or by changes in an inflation index like the CPI.
-This way, annuity owners know their payments are not fixed, but will grow year over year.
+This way, annuity owners know their payments will grow each year.

 And if you established a QLAC when contributions amounts were lower, you can still invest the additional amounts in a new or existing QLAC.
-The original limit was $125,000 and is now $135,000.
+The IRS is allowing maximum amounts to increase most years.

 How your QLAC is set up will determine what happens at passing.
-If it’s established as a life only plan, then all payouts will cease with no residual at passing.
+If it’s established as a life-only plan, then all payouts will cease with no residual payouts at passing.
 Joint plans will continue to a living spouse at passing.
-And those with a cash refund would return residual funds to the policy beneficiaries upon death.
+And those with a cash refund would return any remaining funds to your named beneficiaries at passing.

 To be clear: It is only when you set up a “life only” plan will the insurance company keep any residual funds at passing.
-Life only plans are not very common and used when the owner is more concerned with maximum income and less with legacy planning.
+Life-only plans are not very common and only used when an owner is more concerned with maximum income.

-There are several large, well-known annuity carriers offering QLACs including: AIG, American General, Brighthouse, Lincoln Financial, Mass Mutual, Mutual of Omaha, New York Life, Pacific Life, Principal, Western Southern and a few others.
+Several large, well-known annuity carriers offer QLACs including: AIG, American General, Brighthouse, Lincoln Financial, Mass Mutual, Mutual of Omaha, New York Life, Pacific Life, Principal, Western Southern, and a few others.